The Eureka Prize for Infectious Diseases Research is sponsored by the Australian Infectious Diseases Research Centre.

 Activity entered for this prize must have been undertaken in Australia or its territories (as defined by the Australian Government).

-For a team entry, the team leader must be an Australian citizen or permanent resident at the time the research entered was undertaken.
-Members of the team do not have to be Australian citizens or permanent residents, however, they must have resided predominantly in Australia at the time the activity entered was undertaken.
-For an entry that is not a team, all entrants must be an Australian citizen or permanent resident at the time the activity entered was undertaken.
+For a team entry, the team leader must be either a) an Australian citizen, b) an Australian permanent resident, or c) a New Zealand citizen who was resident in Australia, at the time the research entered was undertaken.
+Members of the team do not have to fulfil these requirements, however, they must have resided predominantly in Australia at the time the activity entered was undertaken.
+For an entry that is not a team, all entrants must be a) Australian citizens, b) Australian permanent residents or c) New Zealand citizens resident in Australia, at the time the activity entered was undertaken.

 To be eligible, entries must contain at least one (1) Assessor report.
 Assessor reports should be signed and dated by the assessor (electronic signature is acceptable), and include name, position and contact details of the assessor (a letterhead including these details is sufficient).
 NOTE: Judges rely on Assessor reports to provide additional perspective and informed opinion on entries.
 Therefore, Assessors should not be personally or directly involved in the activity entered in this prize.

 Entry forms must be submitted online and include one attachment containing all supporting documentation by 7pm AEST Friday 5 May 2017.
 Any entries received after 7pm AEST Friday 5 May 2017 will not be eligible for consideration.
 Entries with incomplete sets of supporting documentation, as per the 'How to Enter' section, will not be considered.
 Submitted material will not be returned.
 Hard-copy applications will not be considered.